-As I mentioned in my original 100 Thing post, this challenge is only for my personal belongings and not household items.
-It includes my clothing, sport stuff and work stuff.
+As I mentioned in my original 100 Thing post, this challenge was only for my personal belongings and not household items.
+It included my clothing, sports stuff and work stuff.
 Household items like art on the wall, kitchen stuff and furniture are not included.
-That said, living will less has inspired me (with my family’s blessing) to further reduce our household items.
+That said, living with less inspired me (with my family’s blessing) to further reduce our household items.

 We’ve gone through several stages of decluttering over the past few years, and now that we are talking about selling our house and moving into a smaller space, we are ready to downsize our possessions again.

 Let’s get the excuses out-of-the-way

 - The holidays.
 Yes they are coming.
 You can still do other things.

 - The weather.
 It’s changing, but since you probably don’t live outside, that shouldn’t matter.

 - No time.
 You can carve out 5 or 10 minutes a day for this challenge.